 - Cytokine production and serum levels by bioassays and immunoassays (ELISA and multiplexing Luminex technology) for a variety of cytokines, chemokines, growth factors and growth factor receptors

-- Assays for signaling defects, e.g., expression of the zeta chain in T or NK cells
+- Assays for signaling defects, e.g., expression of the zeta chain in T cells or NKG2D in NK cells

 - A range of assays for apoptosis (Annexin V binding, caspase activation)

 - Multi-color flow cytometry analysis for an extensive array of mononuclear cell (MNC) surface markers as well as intracellular proteins in permeabilized MNC or tissue cells (including signal transduction pathway molecules by phospho-protein flow cytometry)

 - Multispectral imaging of cells in tissues by Vectra picture